woodenworks/project-kraken/monsters/undead/Beacon Spirit.md

 ***Purge Illusion (Recharge 5–6).*** The Spirit emits a pulse in a radius of 30 feet.
 Any illusion in range created by spell of 3rd level or below is dispelled, as well as other illusory effects that the GM rules were created by another method with a similar power level.
 Invisible creatures in range must make a Wisdom saving throw against your Spell Save DC, becoming visible on a failure.

-***Spellcasting.*** The Spirit casts one of the following spells, requiring no material components and using your spellcasting modifier and Spell Save DC:<br>
+***Spellcasting.*** The Spirit casts one of the following spells, requiring no material components and using your spellcasting modifier and Spell Save DC:
-- At will: _Dancing Lights (does not require concentration)_
+- At will: _Dancing Lights_ (does not require concentration)
 - 3/day each: _Fireball, Scorching Ray_
 - 1/day each: _Flame Strike, Protection From Energy_